-'''

-The Word was coming into the world -

-was in the world -

-and though the world was made through the Word,

-the world did not recognize it.

-Though the Word came to its own realm,

-the Word's own people did not accept it.

-Yet any who did accept the Word,

-who believed in that Name,

-were empowered to become children of God -

-children born not of natural descent,

-nor urge of flesh

-nor human will -

-but born of God.

-And the Word became flesh

-and stayed for a little while among us;

-we saw the Word's glory -

-the favor and position a parent gives an only child -

-filled with grace,

-filled with truth.

-'''
+The Word was coming into the world was in the world and though the world was made through the Word, the world did not recognize it.
+Though the Word came to its own realm, the Word's own people did not accept it.
+Yet any who did accept the Word, who believed in that Name, children born not of natural descent, nor urge of flesh nor human will but born of God.
+And the Word became flesh and stayed for a little while among us; we saw the Word's glory the favor and position a parent gives an only child filled with grace, filled with truth.